zzehli/friend-space/notes/proj.md

 I have implemented most of the functionalities of the main page with React.
 Several tasks remain:
 - [x] submit with `enter` key
 - [x] add comment deletion function
-- [ ] toggle like and unlike through state
 - [x] double click on unliked image to like
 - [x] remove the words in the input after submission
 - [x] infinite scroll